kevglass/simple-webrtc-p2p-game/README.md

 ## How the Networking Works

 This was more of an example of how P2P in WebRTC works than game networking.
 Theres a lot of discussion about the best ways to make things work, my opinion is that it depends on the game and good network comes from making your particular game "feel" right.
-Theres often a few domain specific cheats you can apply to make things feel better than networking is.
+There are often a few domain specific cheats you can apply to make things feel better than networking is.
 However, there are some great articles about possible networking approaches at:

 https://www.gabrielgambetta.com/client-server-game-architecture.html